 Friedemann Freund — The Future of forecasting Earthquakes

 Friedemann Freund doesn't shrink from taking on the really big problems.
 His research has elucidated such important phenomena as the fact that rocks under stress behave like batteries that can produce currents deep within the crust of the Earth.
-These are not piddling electron flows, either - the currents could be as large as millions of amperes, sufficient to be measured above ground, and perhaps even from orbit.
-Understanding and exploiting this phenomenon could lead to a dramatic breakthrough in earthquake forecasting.
+These are not piddling currents, either - they can be hundreds of thousand amperes, maybe as large as several million of amperes, sufficient to be measured above ground, and perhaps even from orbit.
+Understanding this phenomenon and exploiting it could lead to a breakthrough in earthquake forecasting.

 Friedemann, how did the science of earthquake forecasting attract your attention?

-I became active in earthquake research approximately 15 years ago.
-What many find surprising is I came to study earthquakes from the field of basic physics - I wanted to understand defects in minerals that affect the physical properties of rocks when put under stress.
-Of course, our very tectonically active, dynamic planet puts rocks under enormous stresses all the time.
-Eventually, these rocks rupture and generate huge shock waves that can bring down buildings or generate tsunamis that can run back and forth across an entire ocean several times.
-It is mind boggling to realize a magnitude 9 earthquake releases the energy equivalent to several million atomic bombs of the Hiroshima class.
-Photo to the left is an extensional crack taken in the Santa Cruz Mountains, California, on October 17, 1989.
-Credit: R.J.
-McLaughlin, U.S. Geological Survey
+I became interested in earthquake research only about 15 years ago.
+I came to it from basic mineral physics - I wanted to understand defects in minerals that affect the physical properties of rocks when put under stress.
+Of course, our tectonically dynamic planet puts rocks under enormous stresses all the time.
+They wax and wane.
+Eventually, they cause rocks to rupture, generating shock waves that can bring down buildings or generate tsunamis which can run across entire oceans or even around the world.
+It is mind boggling to realize a magnitude 9 earthquake releases the mechanical energy equivalent to the total energy released during the explosion of over 2,000,000 Hiroshima-class atomic bombs.

-The conventional seismological community is unable to derive early warnings for even the large magnitude earthquakes, such as the recent quake that devastated parts of Japan or the 2004 Indian Ocean earthquake off the west coast of Sumatra that produced a killer tsunami.
-Through my work, I hope to help build an understanding of the very subtle signals generated when stresses are building up deep in the Earth to the level where rocks will eventually rupture.
+The conventional seismological community is unable to derive early warnings for even the largest magnitude earthquakes, such as the 2011 magnitude 9 quake that devastated parts of Japan or the 2004 Indian Ocean earthquake off the west coast of Sumatra.
+My work centers on the subtle, but undeniable non-seismic signals generated when stresses are building up deep in the Earth to the level where rocks will eventually rupture.

 How did your research into mineral defects lead you to the study of pre-earthquake signals?